MattRoger/triviaGame/README.md

 # Star Wars Trivia
 A timed Star Wars Trivia Game!
 Players are asked 10 multiple choice questions and are given 10 seconds to answer.
 If the user answers correcty, they are awarded a point and the correct sound clip plays, otherwise the incorrect sound clip plays.
-At the end of the game, the user is given a rank.
+At the end of the game, the user is awarded a rank from Jar Jar Binks if the to poorley, to Jedi Master if they get a perfect score.

 [Test Your Knowledge and Play the Game](https://mattroger.github.io/triviaGame/)

 ## How to use?
-Start the game and answer the questions.
+Start the game and answer the questions with in 10 seconds.
+Turn on sound if you want to hear the sound clips.

 ## Motivation
 To create a multilple choice timed trivia game with JavaScript and jQuery.